Elaine de Kooning House

 The home and studio of American abstract expressionist artist Elaine de Kooning, at 55 Alewive Brook Road in East Hampton, New York, in the US, is a historic site that was added to the National Register of Historic Places on January 26, 2022.
-The Elaine de Kooning House is also an affiliate member of Historic Artists’ Homes and Studios, a program of the National Trust for Historic Preservation.
+The Elaine de Kooning House is also an affiliate member of Historic Artists' Homes and Studios, a program of the National Trust for Historic Preservation.

 History

-Elaine de Kooning House and studio.

 Elaine de Kooning, a distinguished abstract expressionist artist, inhabited and worked in this space for 14 years until her death in 1989.
 She produced her final noteworthy series, including the Cave Walls and Cave Paintings, from 1985 to 1988, within the confines of this residence.
 The nomination documents emphasize that this period saw her experiment with fresh themes and series, her active involvement within the local abstract artist community, and an escalating recognition of her contemporary and earlier contributions to the art world.

 The studio and home also hold associations with her commissioned artworks.
 Here, she immortalized the Brazilian soccer legend Pele in a portrait.
 De Kooning's artistic prowess extended to notable portrayals of figures like President John F. Kennedy and Allen Ginsberg.

 Renowned as an essential figure among the "first generation" of female Abstract Expressionist painters, alongside fellow artists like Perle Fine and Lee Krasner, Elaine de Kooning was also associated with the New York School.
 Her artistic circle included well-known male contemporaries such as her husband, Willem de Kooning, as well as notable artists like Mark Rothko, Franz Kline, and Jackson Pollock.

 National Registers of Historic Places

 Elaine de Kooning House historic marker.

 The listing of this property on both the state and national registers came about in December 2022.
 Elaine de Kooning secured ownership of the Northwest Woods property in 1975.
 In 1978, she augmented the site with the addition of her studio.
 Despite reconciling with Willem de Kooning that same year after a prolonged separation, he maintained his residence in Springs.

-The nomination for inclusion on the State and National Registers of Historic Places underscores the enduring impact of her creative pursuits and her lasting imprint on the artistic landscape of East Hampton.
+The nomination for inclusion on the State and National Registers of Historic Places underscores the impact of her pursuits and her lasting imprint on the artistic landscape of East Hampton.